Reuel E. Smith House: Architecture

 The home is constructed of brick covered with stucco, and originally sat upon an estate of approximately 20 acres.
 The stucco has been painted several times over the years.
-As of 2009, the exterior was a pink tone with a darker salmon color applied to the bargeboards (sometimes called "gingerbread.")
+As of 2009, the exterior was a pink tone with a darker salmon color applied to the bargeboards (sometimes called "gingerbread" or vergeboard).
 As of 2019, the exterior was a gold tone with off-white applied to the bargeboards.
 As detailed in the National Register of Historic Places Inventory, the fenestration (window design and placement) is largely symmetrical, typical of the architectural style, and includes a central protruding oriel window on the second floor on the east front.
 Above this oriel window is an oculus with quatrefoil wooden tracery.
 The main entry is a four-centred arch flanked by sandstone labels painted off-white to match the ornamentation of the bargeboards.
 The first floor is largely encircled by a porch, which is adorned with iron ornamentation in the form of oak leaves and acorns.
 The large picture window on the north side of the structure, now looking out from the current kitchen, was added in 1926 by Archimedes Russell.
 The bargeboards were removed in 1940, but later replaced.
 The floors, originally pine, were replaced in 1941 with walnut.
-The interior walls - brick covered with plaster - are ten inches thick.
+The interior walls – brick covered with plaster – are ten inches thick.
 Fireplaces with white marble mantels are original on both floors.

 Alexander Jackson Davis

-Named by The Metropolitan Museum of Art as one of America's most notable architects.
-Alexander Jackson Davis's career peaked in the 1840s and 1850s, during the design of this home.
+Named by The Metropolitan Museum of Art as one of America's most notable architects, Alexander Jackson Davis's career peaked in the 1840s and 1850s, during the design of this home.
 Davis is admired as the preeminent designer of "country" homes.
 His approach to Gothic Revival was something prominent Americans sought out and cherished, from Samuel F. B. Morse and Jay Gould to successful merchants like Reuel Smith.
 While others of his era were building box houses, Alexander Jackson Davis pushed boundaries.
 His homes incorporated peaks, extensions in many directions, unique windows, and verandas, all of which can be found in the Reuel E. Smith House.
 Davis's unique decorative style has adorned landscapes across the Northeast and the Hudson River Valley.
-Although many of the homes he designed have been demolished, the shoreline of Skaneateles Lake continues to be graced by this jewel from "America's Picturesque Architect."
+Many of the homes he designed have been demolished.

 Davis was a friend of American landscape designer and Gothic Revival advocate Andrew Jackson Downing, who likely influenced Davis's design of the Reuel E. Smith house, including its interior design.